apple/swift-async-algorithms/README.md

   4. Open the `swift-async-algorithms` package directory in Xcode
   5. Build or Test in Xcode as normal

-⚠️ Warning: `swift test` does not currently work properly with custom toolchains for this package.
+⚠️ Note: `swift test` does not currently work properly with custom toolchains for this package.

 ### Building/Testing on Linux